Zoroastrianism in Armenia: Historiography

-In Armenian historiography, the pre-Christian religion of Armenia is usually referred to as simply paganism (hetanosutyun).
-Leo and Manuk Abeghyan viewed Armenian paganism "almost identical" to Zoroastrianism.
-Before Christianization, Zoroastrianism in Armenia and Georgia "tended to be syncretic and adaptable with plentiful local elements."
+In Armenian historiography, the pre-Christian religion of Armenia is usually referred to as "paganism" or "heathenism" (het’anosut’yun).
+Some Armenian scholars, such as Leo and Manuk Abeghyan viewed Armenian paganism "almost identical" to Zoroastrianism, while Vrej Nersessian describes Armenia's pre-Christian religion as simply Zoroastrianism.
+James R. Russell argued in Zoroastrianism in Armenia (1987) that "the pre-Christian religion of the majority of the Armenians was, despite special local features, the Zoroastrian faith of the Parthian Arsacids."
+According to Levon Zekiyan, "As to the Zoroastrian influence, there can be no doubt at all of its capillary penetration extending till the simplest strata of the Armenian population."
+According to Christina Maranci, from the fourth to first centuries BC, the inhabitants of Armenia "worshipped a local pantheon of gods with parallels in the Zoroastrian religion of Iran", hence the term Hellenistic Armenia, "often used to describe this period, is potentially misleading."

+Other scholars have emphasized other elements.
+Tamila Mgaloblishvili and Stephen H. Rapp Jr suggested that before Christianization, Zoroastrianism in Armenia and Georgia "tended to be syncretic and adaptable with plentiful local elements."
 Georges Charachidzé suggests that "the paganism of the ancient Armenians is almost entirely inaccessible to us", describing it as "a sort of local version of Zoroastrianism."
-According to Christina Maranci, from the fourth to first centuries BC, the inhabitants of Armenia "worshipped a local pantheon of gods with parallels in the Zoroastrian religion of Iran", hence the term Hellenistic Armenia, "often used to describe this period, is potentially misleading."
 Helen C. Evans suggests that "most Armenians converting to Christianity practiced local religions, like the worship of Anahit or Zoroastrianism, the state religion of Persia, while a few venerated the classical gods of Rome."
-Vrej Nersessian describes Armenia's pre-Christian religion as simply Zoroastrianism.

 Albert de Jong states that although the Armenians and eastern Georgians (Iberians of classical authors) were Zoroastrians prior to their conversion to Christianity, the characterization of those peoples' pre-Christian religion as Zoroastrianism has been vehemently opposed, in particular by Armenian and Georgian scholars, who, de Jong says, "prefer to think of the pre‐Christian religions of the Armenians and Georgians as chiefly 'local' or 'indigenous' traditions, which accommodated some Iranian elements".
 De Jong continues: